 Firstly, they will guarantee to get you back on board the ship on time.
 If the tour is delayed for any reason, they guarantee that the ship will not sail away without you on-board.
 Great for peace of mind, yes?

 Secondly, if you are booked on one of the ship’s St. Petersburg shore excursions you will be one of the first off the ship (day one only).
 Celebrity Cruises told us that this was a mandatory process, enforced by the Russian Marine Façade.

 But do these factors really matter?
 In my experience, no.

 I booked the two-day “Must See” tour with Alla Tours, an established tour operator authorised by the Russian authorities.
 In their 13 years of operation, they have never left any passengers behind.
 Also, if they fail to make it back to the ship on time, they assume responsibility for getting you to the next port of call.

-In terms of disembarkation on day one, local tour operators are aware of the time that those who have made independent arrangements are allowed to leave the ship.
+When you disembark the cruise ship at St. Petersburg on day one, local tour operators are aware of the time that those who have made independent arrangements are allowed to leave the ship.
 Consequently, they set pick-up times accordingly.
 Independent operators were not allowed in the terminal before the agreed disembarkation time.

 Having said that, to avoid potential delay, be ready to disembark as soon as you are given the signal that you can do so.
 At least you will amongst the first of those who have made independent arrangements to get off the ship.